python-como-usar-propiedades

 This function allows you to define a property that is used like an attribute, but with the ability to control its access and modification.

-Properties make access to attributes feel more natural, and their syntax is cleaner and easier to understand.
+Properties make accessing attributes seem more natural, and their syntax is cleaner and easier to understand.

 The reserved word property is used to define a property.
-An optional getter, setter, and deleter can be passed to this function.
+You can optionally pass a getter, a setter, and a deleter to this function.

 class Persona: